 Honours weighted average

-The honours weighted average calculation is based on academic achievement in units contributing to the award of an engineering degree.
-It is distinct from the University Weighted Average Mark (WAM) and the Grade Point Average (GPA).
+The calculation is based on your marks in units contributing to the engineering degree.
+It's distinct from the University's Weighted Average Mark (WAM) and the Grade Point Average (GPA).

-Students commencing from 2014 at Clayton campus and 2015 at Malaysia campus will be entering courses with (Honours) in their title.
-The calculation is also independent of the (Honours) course title.
-It is therefore possible to complete a Bachelor of Engineering (Honours) and graduate with a Pass grade (ie without meritorious honours).
+If you started with us from 2014 at Clayton or from 2015 at Malaysia you'll also have (Honours) in your course title.
+The HWA calculation is independent of the (Honours) course title.
+It's possible to complete a Bachelor of Engineering (Honours) and graduate with a Pass grade (ie without meritorious honours).

-The honours weighted average formula includes a weighting for each unit.
-A level one unit is weighted by a factor of one, a level two unit is weighted by a factor of two, a level three unit is weighted by a factor of three and a level four unit is weighted by a factor of four.
-The level of a unit is determined by the first number of the numerical component of the unit code eg ENG3000 would be weighted by a factor of three, irrespective of whether it was studied at second year, third year, fourth year etc.
+The HWA formula includes a weighting for each unit.
+A level one unit is weighted by a factor of one, a level two unit is weighted by a factor of two etc. The unit level is determined by the first number of the unit code (eg ENG3000 would be weighted by a factor of three, irrespective of whether you completed it at second, third or fourth year etc).

-Any result obtained after repeating a unit is normally reduced by 10% before being weighted.
+A mark you achieve after repeating a unit is reduced by 10% before being weighted.